 Indian Prime Minister Manmohan Singh issued a statement expressing deep concern over the violence.

 India is no stranger to terror bombings, and memories of another deadly blast are still fresh in Hyderabad.
-The city -- one of India's biggest -- has a history of tension between Hindus and Muslims, Reuters reported.

 In May, several people were killed in an explosion in a packed mosque in the southern city at the close of Friday prayers.
 Thousands of worshippers were inside Mecca Masjid -- considered one of the largest mosques in Asia -- at the time.